Hamza-Mandviwala/OCP4.10.3-install-GCP-UPI/README.md

         cp ~/OCP4.10.3-install-GCP-UPI/sample-install-config.yaml ~/install_dir/install-config.yaml

-18. Edit the copied install-config.yaml as per your needs.
+18. Edit the copied install-config.yaml as per your environment.
 The important changes are:
     1. Base Domain value (Needs to be the same as specified in your private DNS zone)
     2. Cluster name (Needs to be the same as specified in your private DNS zone)
     3. Pull Secret (To be taken from your RedHat account portal)